cs169/flextensions/README.md

 # Configuration

 Please see `.env.example` for the environment variables that need to be set up for Flextensions to run.
 You can copy this file to `.env` and fill in the required values.

+## Canvas Scoped Keys

+This deserves brief special mention.
+You must keep the Canvas API configuration (in Canvas) in sync with the list of scopes defined in the CanvasFacade.
+If you need to add a new scope, you will need to update the Canvas API configuration in the Canvas Developer Keys section **and will need to coordinate with the bCourses team to ensure the new scope is approved and turned on before deploying it to production**.